Wine cork: Attributes

 Cork stoppers are moisture-resistant, are slow to deteriorate, they help wine age, and provide a waterproof seal.
 The stoppers are associated with a perception of high quality wine, especially as cheaper alternatives are common with lower-cost wine.

 Because of the cellular structure of cork, it is easily compressed upon insertion into a bottle and will expand to form a tight seal.
 The interior diameter of the neck of glass bottles tends to be inconsistent, making this ability to seal through variable contraction and expansion an important attribute.
 However, unavoidable natural flaws, channels, and cracks in the bark make the cork itself highly inconsistent.
 In a 2005 closure study, 45% of corks showed gas leakage during pressure testing both from the sides of the cork as well as through the cork body itself.

 A study conducted by PricewaterhouseCoopers and commissioned by the major cork manufacturer Amorim concluded that cork is the most environmentally responsible stopper, in a one-year life cycle analysis comparison with plastic stoppers and aluminum screw caps.

 Reuse

-Wine corks cannot be reused as wine corks due to bacterial concerns, but they can be recycled into many other useful objects such as corkboards, coasters, flooring and used for all kinds of craft projects.
+Wine corks cannot be reused as wine corks due to bacterial concerns, but they can be recycled into many other useful objects such as corkboards, coasters, and flooring, and used for all kinds of craft projects.
 While many synthetic corks can be recycled at home, natural corks can either be composted or recycled at specific stores.
 Companies partner with stores to accept used corks and recycle them into other products; ReCork is the largest of these companies in the United States.
 Corks can also be recycled through Cork Forest Conservation Alliance.